tysee/riyad-metro-legal/root/privacy-legal-en.md

 - **Firebase Analytics:** Helps us collect anonymized usage statistics for the App.
 - **Firebase Crashlytics:** Helps us track, prioritize, and fix stability issues in the App.

 These services assist us in understanding how our App is used and improving it.
 Google processes this data on our behalf.
-Google’s privacy policy is available at: [https://policies.google.com/privacy](https://policies.google.com/privacy)
+Google's privacy policy is available at: [https://policies.google.com/privacy](https://policies.google.com/privacy)

 ---